© Crown copyright 2021

 - lets you make a fresh start free from debt (with some restrictions)

 A bankruptcy order can be made for one of three reasons:

-- you can’t pay what you owe and want to declare yourself bankrupt
+- you cannot pay what you owe and want to declare yourself bankrupt

 - your creditors apply to make you bankrupt because you owe them £5000 or more